rwb/c200/README.md

 * Our critical region is: 0, 1, 2, 3, 4, 13, 14, 15, 16, or 17.
 We would take any of these outcomes to be strong evidence against the null hypothesis that p0 = 1/2.
 * We collect our data and find that in 4 of the 17 pairs, the arrested adolescent had a better outcome; in the other 13 pairs, the arrested adolescent had a worse outcome.
 * Since 4 is in the critical region, we reject Ho and conclude that p0 is not equal to 1/2.
 * We could also use the confidence interval approach to estimate a margin of error around our sample estimate of the probability an arrested adolescent has a better outcome: 4/17 = 0.2352941.
 Using our look-up [table](https://github.com/rwb/c200/blob/main/gfiles/binomial-table.pdf), we find that the bounds of the 95% confidence interval (which corresponds to a significance level of 0.05) are [0.085,0.467].
-Since 0.5 is not contained within this margin of error, we would also reject the null hypothesis that p0 = 1/2.
+Since 0.5 is not contained within this confidence interval, we would also reject the null hypothesis that p0 = 1/2.
 * From now on, we refer to these 2 approaches as the "binomial probability approach" and the "confidence interval approach".
 * As you can see, they lead to the same substantive conclusion.